cornell-dti/trends-in-web-dev-website/docs/lecture3.md

 ```

 Copy the following code into `index.js`.
 Remember to replace `databaseURL` with
 the url of your own.
+You can find this `databaseURL` in the code snippet in the service accounts tab of Firebase.

 ```javascript
 const admin = require('firebase-admin');